-We help colleges and universities create new business models that:
+We help education organizations create new business models that:

 Ensure that resources are invested in student success

-Generate the resources to allow for reinvestment across the institution
+Generate the resources to allow for reinvestment across the organization

 Create economic engines from both existing and new programs and services

-This distinctive emphasis on maximizing mission, market, and margin for our clients has quickly earned rpk GROUP an influential role in defining higher education’s future.
+This distinctive emphasis on maximizing mission, market, and margin for our clients has quickly earned rpk GROUP an influential role in defining the future of education and work.

 What We Do